CypherpunkArmory/UserLAnd/CONTRIBUTING.md

 ## Steps to Follow

 1. Submit an issue describing the problem you will be solving with your contribution if one doesn't exist.
 Assign yourself to the ticket.
-2. Fork from staging.
+2. Fork from master.
 3. Write your code.
 4. Write tests your code.
 5. Run the test suite to ensure `./gradlew testAll`.
 6. Ensure that your code follows our styling by running `./gradlew ktlint` at the root of the project.
-7. Submit a pull request to staging!
+7. Submit a pull request to master!

 ## Style Guides
 **Commit Messages**